This dairy free banana smoothie is so creamy and flavorful. You can also use any dairy free milk you have on hand, so it keeps things simple.

 Want it for breakfast?
 Add oats to make a dairy free banana breakfast smoothie.

 Both sound good?
-Then add both peanut butter and oats for a dairy free peanut butter banana breakfast smoothie.
+Add both peanut butter and oats for a dairy free peanut butter banana breakfast smoothie.

 Use coconut milk for a topical flavored banana smoothie.